AhmedElKhawlani/MoneyGestures/README.md

 - `name`: Name of the budget.
 - `initial_amount`: Initial amount allocated to the budget.
 - `actual_amount`: Current amount in the budget (default: 0).

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue for suggestions or bugs.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact
 For any inquiries, please contact the project maintainer via [GitHub Issues](https://github.com/AhmedElKhawlani/MoneyGestures/issues).